joeyu/zfse/README.md

 #zfse

-Zhou's File System Extension to the 'fs' module of node.js
+Zhou's File System Extension to the 'fs' module of node.js.

+`zfse` aims to provide a set of high-level, **synchronous** utility functions operating upon the file system.

 ##Installation
     $ npm install zfse